-- It's a new design that's already been offered for pre-order but we plan to continue to offer it for pre-order for the time being because it's either very popular OR we don't plan to offer the design on a long term basis.
+- It's a new design that's already been offered for pre-order but we don't plan to offer the design on a long term basis.

-- It's the last, or uncommon, batch of a retired design.
+- It's an uncommon batch of a retired design.

 - It is a one-time only offering of a design, fabric, or color.

 Please note that not all new designs will be offered for pre-order.
 For example: debuts of new designs before the holiday season typically won't be offered for pre-order because there's a shorter timeline -- most folks want to receive orders they place in early December ASAP.

 When is my credit card charged for a pre-order?

 Your credit card is charged for the full order total at the time you place your order.
 That means we charge you before your order ships, which, depending on the bag being pre-ordered, can be anywhere from two to eight weeks.

 To charge you before your order ships isn’t our preference; in fact, we’d prefer to postpone charging you until the day your order ships.
 That's how we used to do it back when we took pre-orders before: our system would authorize your credit card for the total, but we wouldn't actually charge you until the day your order shipped.
 However, since then, charging folks in advance of shipment of goods has become such the norm that most shopping carts and payment systems don’t allow for an alternative.